phellonchen/awesome-visual-dialog/README.md

 # awesome-Visual Dialog
 Recent Advances in Visual Dialog
-Maintained by Feilong Chen (phellon.chen@gmail.com).
+Maintained by Feilong Chen.
 Last update on 2022/05/06.
 <!-- Last update on 2021/09/14. -->
 ## Table of Contents